CoalTrain1618/MP_3_Xpenso/README.md

 <details>
 <summary><strong>Login Page</strong></summary>
-The Sign In page lets users log in securely with their username or email and password.
+<li> The Sign In page lets users log in securely with their username or email and password.
 There are links to reset your password or sign up if you’re new.
-The layout is clean and accessible.
+The layout is clean and accessible. </li>
 <br>
 <img src="./documentation/images/app-pages/sign-in.png" alt="signin" width="375"/>
 </details>

 <details>
 <summary><strong>Sign Up Page</strong></summary>
-The Sign Up page lets new users create an account by entering a username, email, and password.
+<li> The Sign Up page lets new users create an account by entering a username, email, and password.
 Password guidance is shown, and there’s a button to complete registration.
-Users can also switch easily to the sign in page.
+Users can also switch easily to the sign in page. </li>
 <br>
 <img src="./documentation/images/app-pages/sign-up.png" alt="signup" width="375"/>
 </details>

 <details>
 <summary><strong>Forgot Password Page</strong></summary>
-The Password Reset page lets users request a password reset by entering their email address.
+<li> The Forgot Password page lets users request a password reset by entering their email address.
 After submitting, a confirmation email is sent.
-There’s also a link to return to the sign in page.
+There’s also a link to return to the sign in page. </li>
 <br>
 <img src="./documentation/images/app-pages/forgot-password.png" alt="password reset" width="350"/>
 </details>

 <details>
 <summary><strong>Password Reset Done</strong></summary>
-The Password Reset Done page informs users that a password reset email has been sent.
+<li> The Password Reset Done page informs users that a password reset email has been sent.
 If they don't see it shortly, they should check their spam folder.
-There's also a link to return to the sign in page.
+There's also a link to return to the sign in page. </li>
 <br>
 <img src="./documentation/images/app-pages/password_reset_done.png" alt="password reset" width="350"/>
 </details>

 <details>
 <summary><strong>Password Reset From Key</strong></summary>
-The Password Reset From Key page lets users reset their password using a unique key sent to their email.
-User can click the link and be navigated to this page, where they can enter a new password and then get redirected to the done page.
+<li> The Password Reset From Key page lets users reset their password using a unique key sent to their email.
+User can click the link and be navigated to this page, where they can enter a new password and then get redirected to the done page. </li>
 <br>
 <img src="./documentation/images/app-pages/password_reset_from_key.png" alt="password reset" width="350"/>
 </details>

 <details>
 <summary><strong>Password Reset From Key Done</strong></summary>
-The Password Reset From Key Done page informs users that their password has been successfully reset.
-The user can then press the button to be redirected to the login page.
+<li> The Password Reset From Key Done page informs users that their password has been successfully reset.
+The user can then press the button to be redirected to the login page. </li>
 <br>
 <img src="./documentation/images/app-pages/password_reset_from_key_done.png" alt="password reset" width="350"/>
 </details>

 <details>
 <summary><strong>Email Verification Page</strong></summary>
-The Email Verification page asks users to confirm their email address.
-A verification email is sent with a link to click, and you can change your email if needed.
+<li> The Email Verification page asks users to confirm their email address.
+A verification email is sent with a link to click, and you can change your email if needed. </li>
 <br>
 <img src="./documentation/images/app-pages/verify-email.png" alt="email verification" width="350"/>
 </details>

 <details>
 <summary><strong>Confirmation Email</strong></summary>
-Users receive this email to confirm their address after signing up.
-Click the link in the email to finish registration and verify your account.
+<li> Users receive this email to confirm their address after signing up.
+Click the link in the email to finish registration and verify your account. </li>
 <br>
 <img src="./documentation/images/app-pages/custom-email.png" alt="custom email" width="700"/>
 </details>

 <details>
 <summary><strong>Confirm Email Address Page</strong></summary>
-The Confirm Email Address page asks users to verify their email address.
+<li> The Confirm Email Address page asks users to verify their email address.
 Click the “Confirm” button if the address is correct.
-This helps keep accounts secure and avoids mistakes.
+This helps keep accounts secure and avoids mistakes. </li>
 <br>
 <img src="./documentation/images/app-pages/confirm-email.png" alt="confirm email" width="350"/>
 </details>

 <details>
 <summary><strong>Dashboard</strong></summary>
-The Dashboard gives a quick overview of your budgets, incomes, and expenses.
+<li> The Dashboard gives a quick overview of your budgets, incomes, and expenses.
 Select a budget to view analytics, then press Calculate for details.
-All totals and a chart by category are displayed for easy tracking.
+All totals and a chart by category are displayed for easy tracking. </li>
 <br>
 <img src="./documentation/images/app-pages/dashboard.png" alt="dashboard" width="350"/>
 </details>

 <details>
 <summary><strong>Navigation Menu</strong></summary>
-The Navigation menu provides quick access to Dashboard, Budget, Expenses, Income, Profile, and Logout.
-It’s easy to find what you need from any page.
+<li> The Navigation menu provides quick access to Dashboard, Budget, Expenses, Income, Profile, and Logout.
+It’s easy to find what you need from any page. </li>
 <br>
 <img src="./documentation/images/app-pages/navigation.png" alt="navigation menu" width="350"/>
 </details>

 <details>
 <summary><strong>Quick Start Guide Modal</strong></summary>
-The Quick Start Guide modal greets users and gives a simple overview of how to get started.
-It explains how to create a budget, track expenses and incomes, and begin managing finances right away.
+<li> The Quick Start Guide modal greets users and gives a simple overview of how to get started.
+It explains how to create a budget, track expenses and incomes, and begin managing finances right away. </li>
 <br>
 <img src="./documentation/images/app-pages/quickstart-modal.png" alt="quick start guide" width="350"/>
 </details>

 <details>
 <summary><strong>Create Budget Page</strong></summary>
-The Create Budget page lets users set a budget by entering an amount, month, and year.
-Budgets can be saved, edited, or deleted easily in the table below the form.
+<li> The Create Budget page lets users set a budget by entering an amount, month, and year.
+Budgets can be saved, edited, or deleted easily in the table below the form. </li>
 <br>
 <img src="./documentation/images/app-pages/budget-create.png" alt="create budget" width="350"/>
 </details>

 <details>
 <summary><strong>Create Expense Page</strong></summary>
-The Create Expense page lets users add expenses by entering the date, amount, category, description, and budget.
+<li> The Create Expense page lets users add expenses by entering the date, amount, category, description, and budget.
 You can save each entry or add more.
-Existing expenses are listed in a table below, with options to edit or delete.
+Existing expenses are listed in a table below, with options to edit or delete. </li>
 <br>
 <img src="./documentation/images/app-pages/create-expense.png" alt="create expense" width="350"/>
 </details>

 <details>
 <summary><strong>Create Income Page</strong></summary>
-The Create Income page lets users add income by entering the amount, source, and budget.
-Entries appear in a table below, where you can edit or delete each item.
+<li> The Create Income page lets users add income by entering the amount, source, and budget.
+Entries appear in a table below, where you can edit or delete each item. </li>
 <br>
 <img src="./documentation/images/app-pages/create-income.png" alt="create income" width="350"/>
 </details>

 <details>
 <summary><strong>Profile Page</strong></summary>
-The Profile page lets users update their username, email, and password.
-There’s also an option to delete the account under Account Removal.
+<li> The Profile page lets users update their username, email, and password.
+There’s also an option to delete the account under Account Removal. </li>
 <br>
 <img src="./documentation/images/app-pages/profile.png" alt="profile page" width="350"/>
 </details>

 <details>
 <summary><strong>Manage Email Addresses Page</strong></summary>
-The Manage Email Addresses page lets users view, verify, set as primary, or remove email addresses on their account.
-You can also add a new email address at the bottom.
+<li> The Manage Email Addresses page lets users view, verify, set as primary, or remove email addresses on their account.
+You can also add a new email address at the bottom. </li>
 <br>
 <img src="./documentation/images/app-pages/manage-email.png" alt="manage email" width="350"/>
 </details>

 <details>
 <summary><strong>Change Password Page</strong></summary>
-The Change Password page allows users to update their password by entering their current password and new password twice.
-There’s also a link for forgotten passwords.
+<li> The Change Password page allows users to update their password by entering their current password and new password twice.
+There’s also a link for forgotten passwords. </li>
 <br>
 <img src="./documentation/images/app-pages/change-password.png" alt="change password" width="350"/>
 </details>

 <details>
 <summary><strong>Delete Account Confirmation Page</strong></summary>
-The Delete Account Confirmation page warns users that their account and all data will be permanently deleted if they proceed.
-It offers options to confirm deletion or cancel.
+<li> The Delete Account Confirmation page warns users that their account and all data will be permanently deleted if they proceed.
+It offers options to confirm deletion or cancel. </li>
 <br>
 <img src="./documentation/images/app-pages/delete-account.png" alt="delete account confirmation" width="350"/>
 </details>

 <details>
 <summary><strong>Sign Out Page</strong></summary>
-The Sign Out page asks users to confirm if they want to sign out, with a clear button to complete the action.
+<li> The Sign Out page asks users to confirm if they want to sign out, with a clear button to complete the action. </li>
 <br>
 <img src="./documentation/images/app-pages/signout.png" alt="sign out" width="350"/>
 </details>

 <details>
 <summary><strong>Custom 404 Page</strong></summary>
-The Custom 404 page ensures continuity of style across the website even when a user is faced with a page not found.
-This helps the user have a seamless experience, allowing them to easily navigate back into desired pages.
+<li> The Custom 404 page ensures continuity of style across the website even when a user is faced with a page not found.
+This helps the user have a seamless experience, allowing them to easily navigate back into desired pages. </li>
 <br>
 <img src="./documentation/images/app-pages/404.png" alt="404 page" width="350"/>
 </details>